BuiltByWalsh/homelab/README.md

 > This project takes an opinionated approach to DNS that follows a simple standard.

 1. If you are on a device on your tailnet, you should be able to use services through a readable domain.
-2. Each service should be configured using subdomains, e.g `https://portainer.yourprivate.cloud`, with a wildcard certificate.
+2. Each service should be configured using subdomains, e.g `https://portainer.yourdomain.cloud`, or `https://jellyfin.yourdomain.cloud`; using one singular wildcard certificate.
 3. **If you disconnect from the tailnet, you lose access to the homelab entirely**.
-In other words, we're setting up a DNS record that points to a tailscale IP, not something publicly available for all web traffic.
+In other words, we're setting up a DNS record that points to your homelab tailscale IP, rather than something available to service public web traffic.

-This approach is secure, gives total administrative control over to a tailscale admin, and should support common use cases like travel, where you can easily connect to your tailnet securely on public wifi.
+This approach is secure, private by default, and gives total administrative control over to the tailscale admin.
+This setup should support common use cases like travel, streaming on public wifi, and accessing data over 5G cellular, so long as you have an [exit node](https://tailscale.com/kb/1103/exit-nodes) setup.

-### Setup proxy hosts in nginx

 ---

-Open up Nginx Proxy Manager and follow these steps for each service you want exposed via your domain:
-1. Navigate to proxy hosts in nginx.
-2. Click Add Proxy Host.
-3. Setup the source as `<service>.<yourdomain>.<yourtld>`, eg. `portainer.myprivatecloud.com`.
-4. Setup the destination as localhost + the localhost docker port, eg. `127.0.0.1:8096` for jellyfin.
-4. Set Access List to `Publicly Accessible`.
-5. Turn on `Block Common Exploits` _(in practice this shouldn't matter because services run on a secure tailnet, but adds extra protections)_.
-6. Add the SSL certificate from the "Configuring SSL certificates" step below.
-If this is a first time setup, ignore this step for now, you can add the SSL certificate later.

----

 ### Configuring DNS records
-You will need your tailscale homelab machines tailnet IP address.
-You can find this in the tailscale admin console in a dropdown under `Machines`.
+You will need your homelab machine tailnet IP address.
+You can find this in the tailscale admin console on the `Machines` tab by clicking on the `Addresses` dropdown menu for your homelab machine.
 1. Add an `A Record` with `Host` set to `@` and `Value` set to the tailnet IP.
 2. Add an `A Record` with `Host` set to `www` and `Value` set to the tailnet IP.
 3. Add an `A Record` with `Host` set to `*` _(wildcard for subdomains)_ and a `Value` set to the tailnet IP.
-    - This will help us capture the subdomains setup in the previous step with  nginx.
+    - This will help us capture the subdomains we'll setup when [configuring Nginx Proxy Manager](#configuring-nginx-proxy-manager) below.
-4. You should now be able to access services setup in nginx proxy.
-For example `https://portainer.yourprivatecloud.com`.
+4. You should now be able to access Nginx Proxy Manager by navigating to your new domain.

 > [!WARNING]
-> At this stage the browser will warn you that the connection is insecure.
-Please bypass browser security checks for now to verify nginx proxies are configured correctly.
+> At this stage the browser may warn you that the connection is insecure.
+Please bypass browser security checks for now to verify your DNS records are configured to correctly hit Nginx Proxy Manager.
 Configure SSL certificates below.

 ### Configuring an SSL certificate

 ---

 Nginx Proxy Manager is setup to use `letsencrypt` by default.
-Below are some steps to create a wildcard SSL certificate directly in nginx proxy manager for free.
+Below are some steps to create a wildcard SSL certificate directly in Nginx Proxy Manager for free.

 1. Optain a developer API key from your DNS provider.
 For both Namecheap and Cloudflare, this will be under your profile settings.
 2. If necessary, whitelist your homelabs public IP address so that it's available to make API requests.